Guy Burgess: London

-As a press officer in the Foreign Office News Department, Burgess's role involved explaining government policy to foreign editors and diplomatic correspondents.
-His access to secret material enabled him to send Moscow important details of allied policy both before and during the March 1945 Yalta Conference.
-He passed information relating to the postwar futures of Poland and Germany, and also contingency plans for "Operation Unthinkable", which anticipated a future war with the Soviet Union.
+As a press officer in the Foreign Office news department, Burgess's role involved explaining government policy to foreign editors and diplomatic correspondents.
+His access to secret material enabled him to send Moscow important details of Allied policy both before and during the March 1945 Yalta Conference.
+He passed information relating to the postwar futures of Germany and Poland, and also contingency plans for "Operation Unthinkable", which anticipated a future war with the Soviet Union.
 His Soviet masters rewarded his efforts with a £250 bonus.

 Burgess's working methods were characteristically disorganised, and his tongue was loose; according to his colleague Osbert Lancaster, "[w]hen in his cups he made no bones about working for the Russians".